addiscent/php-server-mon-sys/README.md

           +------------------------+
           8 rows in set (0.00 sec)

-For more information on using the MySQL command line program, see:
+For more information about using the MySQL command line program, see:

     http://dev.mysql.com/doc/refman/5.6/en/mysql.html